danielbowden/danielbowden.github.io/travel/_posts/2016-01-08-argentina.md

 {% include image.html img="images/travel/imageName.jpg" title="Taking in the views" %}

-We walked several kilometres to the next viewpoint, ??, over a lake before continuing down the hill to the shore.
-Exhausted from walking all day we were ready to head back.
-Still close to 15km from town we gave up at the base of the next steep hill and hitch-hiked our way back to town.
+We walked several kilometres to the next viewpoint over a large, blue lake before continuing down the hill to the shore.
+At 4pm we were exhausted from walking all day we were ready to head back yet still close to 15km from town we gave up at the base of the next steep hill and hitch-hiked our way back to town.

 Other popular hike in Bariloche is to Refugio Frey.
 Starting at the base of Cerro Catedral ski resort the trail takes you into the National Park and through a wide variety of scenery, with forests, streams, lakes and towering peaks.
 The 24km round trip took around 4 hours each way and was relatively easy going apart from the final climb to the refuge built on the edge of the lake.
 The snowcapped peaks reflected in the water as we ate lunch in the sun on the shore sitting in some home made sun lounges and admiring the view.